 Pollock Conservation Cooperative Research Center

 The Pollock Conservation Cooperative Research Center (PCCRC) at the UAF College of Fisheries and Ocean Sciences was formed in 2000.
-The Pollock Conservation Cooperative (PCC) has given nearly $20 million to the PCCRC since its inception.
+The Pollock Conservation Cooperative (PCC) has given over $16 million to the PCCRC since its inception.
 PCC members who have contributed to the PCCRC include American Seafoods Company, Arctic Storm, Glacier Fish Company, Starbound, and Trident Seafoods.
 The PCC is the single largest private contributor to the UAF College of Fisheries and Ocean Sciences and one of the top three contributors to the University of Alaska.

 The Pollock Conservation Cooperative, a fish harvesting cooperative, formed in December 1998 to resolve problems of overcapacity, promote conservation and enhance utilization of fishery resources.

 Crowley has been supporting the University of Alaska Fairbanks since 1994.
 They’ve provided over 25 scholarships and contributed to the University of Alaska Museum of the North expansion project.
 "We are proud to contribute to the academic success of Alaskan students,” said Crowley’s Bob Cox, vice president, petroleum distribution.
 “Most of these bright students are dedicated to serving their state after graduation.”